 One of the most significant concessions that was made during the course of 2020, was the decision to relax right to work checks in light of the large number of employees working remotely.

-The Home Office has now announced that this concession will be ending on 17 May 2021.
-From this date onwards, businesses will be expected to resume normal right to work checks which, in most cases, will require someone to see the original passport or biometric visa card.
+The Home Office has now announced that this concession will continue until 5 April 2022.
+From 6 April 2022 onwards, businesses will be expected to resume normal right to work checks which, in most cases, will require someone to see the original passport or biometric visa card.

 Fortunately, the pre-COVID guidance does cover this sort of situation and allows for a right to work check to be carried out via video call, but the employer must still see the original identity document.
 As a result, one way to carry out this procedure, if it is not possible to do it in person, is: